Kevin99z/CSE240A_branch_predictor/report.md

 <img src="assets/image-20221130210556203.png" alt="image-20221130210556203" style="zoom:50%;" />

-###
+### Ideas

 In experiments, we found that the global predictor performs worse than the local predictor in 9:10:10 settings.
-It motivate us to replace the global predictor with gshare predictor.
+It motivate us to replace the global predictor with G-share predictor.

 ### Custom Predictor